federicodangelo/SpaceExplorationGame/docs/ARCHITECTURE.md

 - `Update(UpdateContext)` — ticks all simulations every frame (never paused by overlays)
 - **Empty timeout**: simulations with no players are destroyed after 90 seconds
 - **Parent chain keep-alive**: when a simulation has players, its entire ancestor chain is kept alive

+**NpcSpawnManager** (`Simulation/NpcSpawnManager.cs`) — dynamic NPC ship spawning for solar systems:
+- Owned by `SolarSystemSimulation`; initialized with per-faction budgets from `NpcSpawnConfig` and the system's danger level
+- `SpawnInitialWave()` — instantly places `NpcConfig.NpcInitialSpawnFraction` of the target count across the system orbit zone without warp effects
+- `Update(dt)` — runs every frame; periodically checks live entity counts against budgets and respawns missing ships after their faction-specific cooldown (`NpcPirateRespawnDelay`, `NpcTraderRespawnDelay`, `NpcPatrolRespawnDelay`)
+- New ships enter via a warp-in animation (`WarpEffect`) at a random position on the system edge; `WarpEffectSystem.WarpOutCompleted` is consumed each frame to destroy warp-out entities
+- Warp-out is triggered when an NPC ship has no health but its entity is still alive (detected by `WarpEffectSystem`)

+**SurfaceNpcManager** (`Simulation/SurfaceNpcManager.cs`) — dynamic NPC spawning on planet surfaces:
+- Owned by `PlanetSurfaceSimulation`; tracks `(Entity Npc, Entity Ship)` pairs via `NpcEntities`
+- NPCs arrive by landing a ship (`LandedNpcShip` entity), then disembark on foot (`SurfaceNpcState.Phase`)
+- `SurfaceNpcPhase` enum (in `CommonTypes.cs`): tracks the NPC lifecycle (landing → on foot → boarding ship → taking off)
+- NPCs depart after `NpcConfig.SurfaceNpcInactivityTimeout` seconds of idle wandering; depart instantly if low health
+- Per-faction budgets: enemy (pirate), cargo (trader), patrol — each with independent respawn timers

 **State ↔ Simulation interaction pattern**:
 1. State `Enter()` calls `game.Coordinator.FindOrCreate<T>(...)` to get/create its simulation